Block Builder and Block Iterator

 - Implement block checksum.
 Verify checksum when decoding the block.

-- Compress / uncompress block.
+- Compress / Decompress block.
 Compress on

 build

-and uncompress on decoding.
+and decompress on decoding.